jina-ai/finetuner/docs/advanced-topics/negative-mining.md

 which objects are semantically/visually similar and which ones are not.

-For uni-modal fine-tuning tasks such as text-to-text, image-to-image, or mesh-to-mesh, Finetuner is dependent on algorithms & tricks developed for metric learning.
+For uni-modal fine-tuning tasks such as text-to-text, image-to-image, or mesh-to-mesh, Finetuner is dependent on algorithms and tricks developed for metric learning.

 ![batch-sample](../imgs/batch-sampling.png)

-Assume we have a list of Documents belonging to four classes: `1`, `2`, `3`, and `4`, Finetuner will evenly sample *X* items per class to fulfill a batch *B*.
+Assume we have a list of Documents belonging to four classes: `1`, `2`, `3`, and `4`, Finetuner will evenly sample *X* items per class to make a batch *B*.

 In the next step,
 Finetuner creates all possible Triplets *(anchor, pos, neg)* from a batch.